Get started with customer relationship management tools

 Audit

-Depending on your industry, regulators may need proof that you’ve taken care to protect sensitive data.
-Auditing gives a record that you’ve done everything correctly.
+Depending on your industry, regulators may need proof that you’ve taken care to protect certain data.
+Auditing can give this proof.

 Make use of software tools

-These include data file converters, interfaces that help systems talk to each other and CRM systems with in-built migration tools.
+Data file converters and interfaces that help systems talk to each other can speed up things.
+Some CRM systems also come with built-in migration tools.

 Back up your data

 Don’t forget to back up any data you’re about to move.
-This gives you reassurance in case there are any issues during migration.
+This can reassure you in case there are any issues during the move.
 Plus, it helps you check that all the data has moved across correctly.

 Chapter 6